KUSUMA957/Student/README.md

+# Student-Enrollment-Form
+## Description
+This is a web based html form for student enrollment using JsonPowerDB as Database JsonPowerDB is used to perform CURD operation

 # Benefits of using JsonPowerDB
 * Simple to use , real time database
 * Simplest way to retrieve data in a JSON format.